MorganBergen/operating-systems/notes/00-overview.md

 ##  os structures

+####  user interface

-**user interface**  can be command line or graphic user interface or batch
+a user interface can be command line or graphic user interface or batch

 these allow for the user to interact with the system services via system calls typically written in c/c++